Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/driver/i2c/async/i2c_eeprom/readme.md

 # I2C driver asynchronous - I2C EEPROM

-This example application shows how to use the I2C driver in asynchronous mode to perform operations on the EEPROM.
+This example application demonstrates how to use the I2C driver in asynchronous mode to perform read/write operations on an EEPROM.

 ## Description

-This example uses the I2C driver in asynchronous mode to communicate with the EEPROM to perform write and read operations in Bare-Metal environment.
-This application uses I2C driver to read and write data from an on-Board AT24MAC402 EEPROM device.
+This example uses the I2C driver in asynchronous mode to communicate with an EEPROM to perform read and write operations.

+The application communicates with the [EEPROM 3 click board](https://www.mikroe.com/eeprom-3-click) that has AT24CM02 EEPROM on it.

 ## Downloading and building the application